NinerXrayBravoTwoTwo/MassEnergyUnits/solarradiance-earthabsorption.md

 One year of sunshine on Earth is energy equivalent to 26 million Tsar Bombas.

-I know that sounds terrifying but it happens every year for billions of years here on Earth.
+I know that sounds terrifying, but it happens every year for billions of years here on Earth.

 ``` text
 You have: ESI siderealyear